Krystin-Devin-Home/Cooking_Recipe/no_butter_cookies.md

 ## no_butter_cookies
 Can you belive it?
-Cookies can taste good without the use of butter or any oil!
+Cookies can taste good without the use of butter!

 Here's the receipe for this healthy that's doable under 30 min :D

 ### Ingredience
 - 1 cup of all purpose flour